neos/doctools/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 PHP Code::

 	abstract class Ship {
-	…
+	...
 	   function __construct() {
 		  $this->setupCoaches();
 	   }
 	   abstract function setupCoaches();
-	…
+	...
 	}

 	class Luxusliner extends Ship {
-	…
+	...
 	   function setupCoaches() {
-		  echo 'Kabinen werden eingerichtet';
+		  echo 'Coaches are being set up';
 	   }
 	}

 	$luxusschiff = new Luxusliner();

 In the parent class we have defined only the body of the method ``setupCoaches()``.
 The key word ``abstract`` makes sure that the method must be implemented in the child class.
 So using abstract classes, we can define which methods have to be present later without having to implement them right away.